julius-boettger/dotfiles/README.md

 - Most of these dotfiles can be used independently of the others, like `picom.conf` for configuring [picom](https://github.com/jonaburg/picom).
 You are free to use just parts the parts you like as they suit you.
     - See [Content overview](#content-overview) for explanations of files and directories.
 - The following guide explains installation on a [NixOS](https://nixos.org/) system (which is my use case).
+- ⚠️ Knowledge of basic [NixOS](https://nixos.org/) usage is needed.
+Try it out first before attempting to follow this guide.
-- 🚨 This guide assumes that you have either backed up your config files or don't care about them, as it may override or delete them.
+- ⚠️ This guide assumes that you have either backed up your config files or don't care about them, as it may override or delete them.
 - 🚨 There is some stuff in here that is not prepared to be used by anyone else besides me, so you are **strongly advised** to look through these files on your own before using them.

 Add channels for a stable NixOS release and [home-manager](https://github.com/nix-community/home-manager) (versions like `23.05` might need adjustment):